DKunrath/DKunrath/README.md

 - 👋 Hi, I’m @DKunrath
-- 👀 I’m interested in Backend Development
+- 👀 I’m interested in Game Development in Unity
-- 🌱 I’m currently learning C# with ASP.NET and .NET Core
+- 🌱 I’m currently learning C# with and Unity
-- 💞️ I’m looking to collaborate on ...
+- 📫 You can reach me in Linkedin: https://www.linkedin.com/in/rodrigo-kunrath-642884164/

-- 📫 How to reach me ...
+  Currently developing a Multiplayer ARPG game in Unity for about a year.

 <!---
 DKunrath/DKunrath is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.